Today’s topic is for anyone who is interested in following a low-carb diet — whether it’s for weight loss or blood sugar or both.

 Make sure you have some fiber with all meals, as well as healthy fats — such as olive, macadamia nut, coconut, fish, and raw nuts and seeds (no cashews or peanuts).

-And if you’re really concerned about your blood sugar levels because your blood test showed that it’s elevated or you want to prevent or reverse diabetes, then add in specific herbs, vitamins, and minerals that are clinically proven to help lower your blood sugar AND most importantly, improve insulin sensitivity.
+And if you’re really concerned about your blood sugar levels because your blood test showed that it’s elevated, then add in specific herbs, vitamins, and minerals that can help support healthy blood sugar levels AND most importantly, support proper insulin sensitivity.

 Just take these supplements with all of your carb meals – that’s it.